-So that your first outing in mountain does not end up in a misadventure, here are some elementary advice.
+So that your first outing in the mountain does not end up in a misadventure, here are some elementary advice.

 There is always a first time!
-Remember your first organized daytrip in the mountain, the route that you had remembered and the equipment that you had with you.
+Remember your first organized day trip in the mountain, the route that you had remembered, and the equipment that you had with you.
 The photographs of this hike may have been tarnished since, but the memories are undoubtedly still intact.

-And if it were to be to be done again, chances are that you would do it a little differently.
+And if it were to be done again, chances are that you would do it a little differently.
 So that your first mountain hike does not end up in a disaster, here are some elementary recommendations.

 The choice of a day trip

 Better leave a bit hungry for more rather than to have been too ambitious!
 The objective is to indulge and to want to do it again.
-Thus do not start with one-week itinerant excursion.
-In mountain, walking hours are calculated into positive height difference per hour.
+Thus do not start with a one-week itinerant excursion.
+In the mountain, walking hours are calculated into positive height difference per hour.

-One counts 300 m/hour for an average hiker (who already has a walking experience in mountain).
+One counts 300 m/hour for an average hiker (who already has walking experience in the mountain).
 When the terrain is not too rough, this height difference can be calculated with a mean velocity of 4 km/h.
 Do not encumber yourself with a topographic map at a 1:25000 scale if you cannot read it.

 Unless you’ve been explained the color codes and the reading of the relief by an expert, the simplest way for a first hike in the mountain is to visit a tourist office.
-There you will often find different topographic maps for various routes, clarifying at the same time the level of difficulty, the walking times and the points of interest of the hike.
+There you will often find different topographic maps for various routes, clarifying at the same time the level of difficulty, the walking times, and the points of interest of the hike.

 The backpack for your hiking

 In hiking, the backpack is essential.
-It will be your best fellow traveller provided that it is not too heavy.
+It will be your best fellow traveler provided that it is not too heavy.
 Two errors are to be avoided the first time that you prepare a backpack:

-- To add last minute small things, which are not really useful by thinking that will feel hardly feel the weight.
+- To add last-minute small things, which are not really useful by thinking that will feel hardly feel the weight.
 It is the accumulation of all the small useless things, even light, which ends up weighing heavy!

 - To weigh up your backpack at arm’s length for one moment in your kitchen by thinking that it is not so heavy.
 You will not have at all the same feeling at the end of 2 hours of walk.